Related Links

 Explore courses, most of which require no previous experience, and all of which are open to first-year students.
 We suggest trying many different things for your first semester.

-In addition to these courses, there’s music lessons and ensembles, and theatre and dance practicums.
 Other opportunities may also be available, depending on your previous experiences and current interests.
 Use the Course Search in the Portal to view all offerings and consult with your advisor about pursuing any other courses.

 Course Offerings